Parasites in horses: symptoms, treatment and prevention

 What are stomach bugs in horses?

-Stomach flies, also known as stomach flies, are parasites belonging to the botfly genus.
+Stomach flies, also known as stomach fl ies, are parasites that belong to the botfly genus.
 The species Gasterophilus intestinalis is most commonly found in horses.
 The females lay their eggs in the horse's coat, which are then ingested by the larvae and can cause damage in the horse's stomach.

 What do stomach bugs do to horses?